 Backpack – Take your belongings in a soft bag preferably a small backpack.

 Camera – Don’t forget your camera but also don’t forget to put it down either!
 Sometimes the best memories are the ones we see with our own eyes not through the lens of a camera!

 Binoculars – if you have some take them!
-The birdlife is also interesting and a pair of binoculars can be invaluable to get a decent look.
+With so many beautiful African birds to spot on safari a pair of binoculars are invaluable.
 Also the game might not be right beside the road but someway off and easier to see if you have binoculars.